The easiest way to remember Doris Roberts is to remember the volume.

 The Television Academy's long-form interview with Roberts is useful because it reminds you that Everybody Loves Raymond arrived late in a much longer professional life.
 In that interview she talks about her early stage work, television jobs, and the slow accumulation of craft that let her survive in an industry not built to make character actresses feel central.

-Roberts was never really a "type."
+Roberts was never only a "type."
 She became memorable by sharpening supporting parts until they bent toward her.
 The Television Academy interview also tracks her 1980s visibility on Angie and Remington Steele, and her earlier dramatic work on St. Elsewhere.
 She had range, but not the sort that depends on disappearing into prestige seriousness.
 Her range lived in timing, pressure, and emotional temperature.

 She knew how to enter a scene already holding the room.